Exploring Benefits of Nature Restoration: Policy Briefs to support European decision-making

 To support and raise awareness for the ambition and aims of the proposal, IEEP and the Ecologic Institute, as part of the Think Sustainable Europe network, have prepared a series of thematic policy briefs to inform policymakers of some of the key benefits of nature restoration.
 These briefs are based on evidence in the Commission's impact assessment of the proposal and research carried out by IEEP and Ecologic.

-The following policy briefs are available on the Ecologic webpage:
+The following policy briefs are available on Ecologic Institute's and IEEP's websites:

 - How much will the implementation of the Nature Restoration Law cost and how much funding is available?